TathergangBrathering/Alphabetazation/draft/i-fixed-the-build-and-i-liked-it.md

 The bug was so wrong, it felt so right
 Don't mean I'm dev-ops - just for tonight
 I fixed a bug and I liked it, I liked it

-This was never the way I planned, not my intention
-I got so brave, drink in hand, lost my discretion
-It's not what I'm used to, just wanna try you on
-I'm curious for you, caught my attention

-I kissed a girl and I liked it
-The taste of her cherry chap stick
-I kissed a girl just to try it
-I hope my boyfriend don't mind it

-It felt so wrong, it felt so right
-Don't mean I'm in love tonight
-I kissed a girl and I liked it, I liked it

-No, I don't even know your name, it doesn't matter You're my experimental game, just human nature
-It's not what good girls do, not how they should behave My head gets so confused, hard to obey

-I kissed a girl and I liked it
-The taste of her cherry chap stick
-I kissed a girl just to try it
-I hope my boyfriend don't mind it

-It felt so wrong, it felt so right
-Don't mean I'm in love tonight
-I kissed a girl and I liked it, I liked it

-Us girls we are so magical
-Soft skin, red lips, so kissable
-Hard to resist, so touchable
-Too good to deny it

-Ain't no big deal, it's innocent

-I kissed a girl and I liked it
-The taste of her cherry chap stick
-I kissed a girl just to try it
-I hope my boyfriend don't mind it

-It felt so wrong, it felt so right
-Don't mean I'm in love tonight
-I kissed a girl and I liked it, I liked it
 ```